maelswarm/magsearch/README.md

 ## What's New ##

-Demonoid and its .onion site are now supported!
+Demonoid and it's .onion site are now supported!

 Kickass is now supported!